 Fanny pack (Cotopaxi Bataan closeup)

-Cotopaxi is one of the most sustainably minded brands in the outdoor space
+Cotopaxi is one of the most sustainably minded brands in the outdoor space | Credit: Jason Hummel

 What About Sling Bags?

-We exclusively cover fanny packs above, but we’d be remiss not to mention sling bags, which are another popular style that typically come with a single shoulder strap for cross-body carry.
+We exclusively cover fanny packs above, but we’d be remiss not to mention sling bags, which are another popular style that typically comes with a single shoulder strap for cross-body carry.
 Importantly, many fanny packs can be worn either on your waist or over one shoulder (and many folks will opt for the latter the majority of the time), but wearing a fanny pack across the body usually results in a slight drop in convenience due to the way the pockets are positioned.
 By contrast, dedicated sling bags like Patagonia’s Atom and Kavu’s Rope Sling boast vertically oriented pockets and zippers that make cross-body access easier.
 Sling bags also generally offer more capacity than waist packs due to their more ergonomic shape—the Atom and Kavu are 8 and 10 liters respectively—but there are plenty of smaller designs available, too.
 In the end, we consider fanny packs the more versatile choice due to their multiple carry options, but sling bags are a nice alternative for those who don’t plan to wear their pack around their waist.

-Activity-Specific Fanny Packs
+Activity-Specific and Hydration Fanny Packs

 The fanny packs above are built for everyday and light outdoor use, but there are also plenty of more specialized designs made for running, fishing, biking, and more.
 Dakine is a longstanding leader in the mountain biking realm with a wide selection of packs that are purpose-built for cyclists, including their popular Hot Laps collection.
 Runners typically opt for minimalist, belt-style designs like the Amphipod AirFlow MicroStretch Plus or FlipBelt Classic to keep weight and bulk to a minimum while logging miles.
 Finally, Patagonia’s Guidewater Hip Pack 9L is a popular option among fly fishermen for its fully waterproof and submersible design, external lash points for securing extra gear, and pass-through sleeve that can fit a net.